-One of the great misfortunes of the social media age, is that we all appear to have these perfect lives.
+One of the great misfortunes of the social media age is that we all appear to have these perfect lives.
 I rarely see anyone post a pic of the big zit they woke up with.
 Because for all intents and purposes, we equate being human somehow with weakness.
 But that’s not true.
 Even Sigmund Freud once said, “Out of your vulnerabilities will come your strength.”

 Learning the art of being vulnerable opens up our lives to all the greatest possibilities of it’s potential.

-Here’s three areas where it’s okay to be vulnerable.
+Here are three areas where it’s okay to be vulnerable.

 1. It’s okay to need a person in lieu of a pint of Chunky Monkey.

 Being vulnerable once led me to a whole world of hurt which took me literal YEARS to overcome.
-And the only reason why I was able to overcome that time was because I finally admitted I couldn’t do it by myself.
+And the only reason why I was able to overcome that time was that I finally admitted I couldn’t do it by myself.
 Don’t get me wrong, I was the only person who could save me, with a lot of hard work and determination.
-But I was in so far over my head, until I let someone begin helping me, I was unable to even help myself.
+But I was in so far over my head, that until I let someone begin helping me, I was unable to even help myself.

 It was such an awkward feeling.
 It literally created ridiculous anxiety to the point of flop sweat and the shakes.
 Now I think the people who helped me are like “enough already!
 NO!
 You can’t borrow my truck to move again.” 😉